 - Fair, free, with flexible payment upgrades

-The online free PDF editor and converter lets you used PDF Candy Web - and there’s no restriction to which tools you can use - although you can only perform one task an hour, making the free version ideal for minimal or irregular PDF editing (or sloths).
+Users can freely access the tools via the browser PDF Candy Web - and, compounding its title as one of the best free PDF editors, there’s no restriction to which tools you can use - although you can only perform one task an hour, making the free version ideal for minimal or irregular PDF editing (or sloths).
 At least it's more generous than SmallPDF's one-task-per-day restriction.

 Should you attempt to perform another task within the hour, a handy, if somewhat threatening, red countdown timer tells you how long you’ll have to wait.

 Removing this time-lock requires a monthly or annual subscription - doing so also increases file size limits, too.